This page is primarily for the cloud.gov team. It's public so that you can learn from it. For help using cloud.gov, see the user docs.

 Levels of access

-- Full administrative accounts: This is be provided to the people known in our compliance documentation as the “Cloud Operations team”.
+- Full administrative accounts: This is provided to the people known in our compliance documentation as the “Cloud Operations team”.

 Restoring access for team members